cncf/tag-security/assessments/guide/joint-assessment.md

-# Joint-review Outline
+# Joint-assessment Outline

-The joint-review is built on top of the [self-assessment](self-assessment.md) to collaboratively review the current security state of a project.
+The joint-assessment is built on top of the [self-assessment](self-assessment.md) to collaboratively assess the current security state of a project.

 The burden is primarily on the proposing project to demonstrate it is secure in a manner that is understandable to the broader community.
 The